Jelmerro/vimrc/README.md

 - Deterministic configuration, disables any system settings
 - Intelligent autocomplete using CoC
 - Linting with eslint, tsserver, flake8, pylint, shellcheck and shfmt
-- Improved syntax highlighting for JavaScript, React, Vue, SCSS and Pug
 - Fuzzy code and file search using FZF and ripgrep
 - Vim One theme everywhere in both light and dark shades
 - My vimrc to configure all of the above and more